logseq/logseq/docs/dev-practices.md

 a.k.a instrumenting fns.
 Function validation is enabled in dev mode.
 To add typing for a fn, just add it to a var's metadata [per this example](https://github.com/metosin/malli/blob/master/docs/function-schemas.md#function-schema-metadata).
-To re-generate the clj-kondo type annotations for malli typed fns, update `gen-malli-kondo-config.core` and then run `bb dev:gen-malli-kondo-config`.
+We also have clj-kondo type annotations derived from these fn schemas.
+To re-generate them after new schemas have been added, update the namespaces in `gen-malli-kondo-config.core` and then run `bb dev:gen-malli-kondo-config`.
 To learn more about fn instrumentation, see [this page](https://github.com/metosin/malli/blob/master/docs/clojurescript-function-instrumentation.md).